fireeye-ops/cache/resume.md

 Repurposed two decade-old computers to use around the shop/help business flow in the organisation.
 Also managed membership information and helped to create a scalable membership system.

-### [Knights of Reason][] - March 2008 to present

-#### Member/Developer

-I assist the webmaster in site design in development, for the most part (as a friend).
-I have submitted a C patch in the KoRx bug tracker (just one!), and previously moderated the servers and forums.

 ## Skills

 My major area of expertise is the GNU/Linux operating system and administration of it - this ranges with great knowledge in Arch/Gentoo Linux and CentOS, to experience in Red Hat's counterpart, Fedora, and Debian.